opencv/opencv/modules/ml/doc/support_vector_machines.rst

 CvParamGrid
 -----------
-.. ocv:class:: CvParamGrid
+.. ocv:struct:: CvParamGrid

 The structure represents the logarithmic grid range of statmodel parameters.
 It is used for optimizing statmodel accuracy by varying model parameters, the accuracy estimate being computed by cross-validation.

 .. ocv:member:: double CvParamGrid::min_val